-- World Cultural Geography (generally taken in 9th grade) - o In a global society, it is crucial for students to know their geography - Online Learning & Digital Citizenship - o In an age where the internet is ubiquitous, students need to know important aspects of navigating it and processing information with critical analysis
+- World Cultural Geography (generally taken in 9th grade) - \circ In a global society, it is crucial for students to know their geography

 Meeting Graduation Requirements

 It is the responsibility of all students to make sure they have completed all the requirements for graduation.
 The Registrar/Student Advisor, Academic Coach, and the Principal can assist with questions related to graduation requirements.